launchbadge/sqlx/sqlx-cli/README.md

 ### Include queries behind feature flags (such as queries inside of tests)

-In order for sqlx to be able to find queries behind certain feature flags you need to turn them on by passing arguments to rustc.
+In order for sqlx to be able to find queries behind certain feature flags or in tests, you need to turn them on by passing arguments to `cargo`.

 This is how you would turn all targets and features on.